laz08/Love/README.md

 #ABOUT
-LoveFuets is a version of the LoveLetter game adapted to play in a given IRC channel.
+LoveLetter is a game adapted to play in a given IRC channel.